stamkivi/sten.tamkivi.com/content/post/2023-07-04-vsparticle.md

 Imagine solving a challenge for renewable energy generation by simply instructing a computer as to what properties are required.
 Once you’ve ‘ordered’ the right ingredients - ask for it to, say, coat an electrode with the cheapest and most stable possible material that has certain electrical properties at 83 degrees Celsius – all you then need to do is wait for the printer to ‘print’ the answer in minutes.

 And by "printing the answer" I mean the actual physical material, not some descriptive text about it.
+Like this example of precision application of 7nm gold particles on glass plate:

+![1]

 Imagine knowing that you simply need material that starts conducting electricity only when it “touches” a certain other molecule at room temperature, and then printing out a working gas sensor just based on these end product properties, without having a strong hypothesis ahead what the solution should consist of.